ZanePeck01/rate-college-housing/README.md

 ## The Solution

-College Housing Rater provides a centralized platform where students can:
+HousingHub provides a centralized platform where students can:
 - **Read authentic reviews** from current and former residents
 - **Compare housing options** with detailed ratings and insights
 - **Make informed decisions** about where to live on campus